Minor Tyranny: Friction with the parliament

 As a way to show his opposition to the constitutional movement, Mohammad Ali Shah did not invite the members of the parliament to his coronation ceremony and encouraged the cabinet ministers to ignore the parliament and its members.
-After his coronation, he tried getting a note from Mozaffareddin Shah's physician to say that the late shah's health was not well enough to allow him comprehend what he is signing, but his attempt at this failed.
+After his coronation, he tried to get a note from Mozaffar ad-Din Shah's physician stating the late shah had been too unwell to comprehend what he was signing, but his attempt at this failed.
 He also ignited several conflicts between the country's ethnic and religious minorities to weaken his opponents and prevent them from allying against him.

 From the beginning the parliament had issues with the prime minister and the rest of the government.
 For example, Mirza Nasrullah Khan Moshir ad-Dowleh who was at the time the prime minister of Iran refused to be present in the parliament and nominating ministers for vote of confidence.
 At the other hand, the government's proposal to get loans from western countries was rejected by the parliament, which proposed the foundation of a national bank.
-In early 1907 the Shah reportedly told the British ambassador that the current constitution is not favored by him, and that the parliament is filled with undisciplined and ignorant people who only think about their personal gain.
+In early 1907 the Shah reportedly told the British ambassador that the current constitution is not favoured by him, and that the parliament is filled with undisciplined and ignorant people who only think about their personal gain.
 At the time however, he did not have the financial or the military power to enforce his ideals and remove the parliament.

 The Shah later refused to sign the constitutional amendment, which covered parts and issues that were not discussed in the original constitution due to the hastiness of the process of its writing and presenting it to the ill Shah before he died.
 Some of his major disagreements with the article 8 of the amendment which equaled him with the rest of the people of Iran in front of law, and other parts of the amendment which were inspired by the Belgian constitution and heavily restricted his powers and gave massive powers to the parliament, such as dismissing ministers and controlling the military budget.
 After protests from people, parliament members and constitutionalists, he was forced to sign the amendment, and even joined Society of Humanity to prove his support for the constitution.